 Tax Benefits of Qualified Disaster Relief Payments

 Section 139 of the Internal Revenue Code (the “Code”) excludes from a taxpayer’s gross income certain payments to individuals to reimburse or pay for expenses related to a “qualified disaster.”
 Because state laws differ, qualified disaster relief payments may or may not be excluded from state income tax.
 These payments are also fully deductible for the employer.
 The IRS does not require qualified disaster relief payments to be reported or disclosed by employers or employees, including via Form W-2 or 1099.
-They are also not subject to federal tax withholding obligations.
-Section 139(c)(2) of the Code provides that for purposes of section 139 of the Code, the term “qualified disaster” includes a federally declared disaster, as defined by 165(i)(5)(A) of the Code.
+These payments are also not subject to federal tax withholding obligations.
+Section 139(c)(2) of the Code provides that for purposes of section 139 of the Code, the term “qualified disaster” includes a federally declared disaster, as defined by section 165(i)(5)(A) of the Code.

 COVID-19 is a “federally declared disaster”